 Changing jobs helped me:

+Changing jobs helped me re-define my role and make a better match between what I love to do and what my employer wants me to do.
 I love my profession and what I do.
 I love to manage and take full responsibility for my teams, the business I am entrusted to develop and enhance, the customers I serve.
 But each company defines the roles which would fulfill such needs in their own specific way.
 When I started – it was a long journey to get experience and fine-tune what I wanted and loved to do with what I was hired to do.
 Changing jobs helped me understand from different companies’ perspectives how the role can be defined and which role fits my needs best.
 If I had worked for just one company, I would have still believed that project managers focus only on timelines, scope, and budgets.

 What is more, very often organizations are not able to cover all the aspects of your profession.
 For example, in one company I used to work for, I did not have the responsibility to manage the budgets, even though I wanted to.
 For a project manager, this is one of the key aspects.
 So, you must grow and continue to acquire skills independent of your employer.